-Service provision, includes investigation of complaints, reports, and referrals alleging abuse, neglect, or exploitation of children or alleging that children are without proper custody or guardianship; evaluation of circumstances including a safety and risk assessment; assessment of need for this and other services to prevent removal and rehabilitate the family; referrals and follow-up.
+Service provision, includes investigation or an alternative response family assessment of complaints, reports, and referrals alleging abuse, neglect, or exploitation of children or alleging that children are without proper custody or guardianship; evaluation of circumstances including a safety and risk assessment; assessment of need for this and other services to prevent removal and rehabilitate the family; referrals and follow-up.
 Reports are accepted and responded to on a priority basis in accordance with the degree of risk and available resources.
+For reports which are identified as low risk and there is no serious and immediate threat to the child's health or safety, they are assigned to Alternative Response Family Assessment (ARFA).